 Example 1 [permissible] – an Allocatee invests $90 million (90 percent) of its $100 million QLICI activities in areas characterized by census tracts with poverty rates greater than 30 percent (item 1 in Question 24).
 This example satisfies the “at least one of items 1-3” in Question 24 requirement, so this qualifies as permissible.

 Example 2 [permissible] – an Allocatee invests $75 million (75 percent) of its $100 million QLICI activities in two transactions.
-One eligible deal is in a federally designated Brownfields development area (item 6 in Question 24) and in a Federal Native Area (item 8 in Question 24); while the other eligible deal is in a HOPE VI redevelopment area (item 7 in Question 24) and in a Federal Medically Underserved Area (item 11 in Question 24).
+One QALICB is in a federally designated Brownfields development area (item 6 in Question 24) and in a Federal Native Area (item 8 in Question 24); while the other QALICB is in a HOPE VI redevelopment area (item 7 in Question 24) and in a Federal Medically Underserved Area (item 11 in Question 24).
 In this example, both of the transactions satisfy the “at least two of items 4-14” requirement in Question 24, so this qualifies as permissible.

 Example 3 [permissible] – an Allocatee invests $50 million (50 percent) of its $100 million QLICI activities in an area of severe distress with high poverty rates (30% or greater) (item 1 in Question 24).
-It also invests $25 million (25 percent) of QLICIs in census tracts that are within both a Colonias area (item 10 In Question 24) and a Local Economic Zone (item 12 in Question 24).
+It also invests $25 million (25 percent) of QLICIs in census tracts that are within both a Colonias area (item 10 In Question 24) and in a Food Desert (item 14 in Question 24).
 In this example, 50 percent of the QLICI dollars satisfy the “at least one of items 1-3” requirement, and 25% of the QLICI dollars satisfy the “at least two of items 4-14” requirement.
 A total of 75% of the QLICI dollars meet the requirements of Question 24.

 Therefore, this qualifies as permissible.